genfuture/depaulai/README.md

 # DePaul University Chatbot
 - Prem Kumar Gadwal (pgadwal@depaul.edu)

+#Not all code pushed on here cause we have short time to prepare before deadline before the hackathon.

 A chatbot that can answer questions about DePaul University using data scraped from the university's website.

 ## 🚀 Features